-The real-time diagnosis feature is suitable for scenarios that need close monitoring of application performance and location of the cause of problems within a short time.
+The real-time diagnosis feature applies when you need to monitor application performance monitored for a short period of time and locate problem causes.
 This topic describes how to use the real-time diagnosis feature.

 - Log on to the EDAS console.

 - Perform one of the following operations as needed to go to the application details